yvishal519/Algorithms/algoexpert.io/questions/Multi_String_Searc.md

-## Two Number Sum
+## Multi String Search

 #### Problem Statement

-Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
-If any two numbers in the input array sum up to the target sum, the function should return them in an array, in sorted order.
-If no two numbers sum up to the target sum, the function should return an empty array.
-Assume that there will be at most one pair of numbers summing up to the target sum.

-`Sample input: [3, 5, -4, 8, 11, 1, -1, 6], 10
+Write a function that takes in a "big" string and an array of"small" strings, all of which are smaller in length than the big string.
+The function should return an array of booleans, where each boolean represents whether or not the small string at that index in the array of small strings is contained in the big string.
+Note that you cannot use language-built-in string-matching methods.

+Sample input:"this is a big string", ["this","yo","is","a","bigger","string","kappa"]

-Sample output: [-1, 11]`
+Sample output: [True, False, True, True, False, True, False]